Date: This webinar is now available on-demand

 Making quality happen means getting off the top floor and moving onto the shop floor.
 It means enforcing your best practice quality processes consistently at all your sites for all operations.
 It means giving your operators the right tools and information to do their job correctly.
 It means integrating your systems with plant floor equipment to capture and analyze all the data that impacts your product quality.

-Join us on August 29 for a webinar where we will illustrate how to make a quick, step-level increase in your First Time Right metrics and then establish a foundation for continuous improvement.
+In this webinar we will illustrate how to make a quick, step-level increase in your First Time Right metrics and then establish a foundation for continuous improvement.
 Topics we will discuss include:

 - Data collection of quality drivers using Internet of Things (IoT) and other technologies